Ellis Short: Sunderland AFC

 In September 2008, Short gained a controlling interest in Sunderland A.F.C.
 In December of that year, Short worked on completing a deal with the Drumaville Consortium for their remaining shares in the club.

 After the Sunderland A.F.C. ownership change, football manager Roy Keane left the club.
 Short assumed ownership of the club in May 2009.
 His purchase of the club made Sunderland the fourth club in the Premier League to have American owners, alongside Aston Villa, Manchester United and Liverpool.

 In November 2011, Short sacked Steve Bruce after a poor run of results, which Short labelled 'not good enough'.
 Nine days later, Martin O'Neill was appointed Bruce's successor.
 O'Neill himself was succeeded by Italian ex-footballer Paolo Di Canio in 2013.
 Di Canio, in turn, was dismissed in September 2013 after a poor start to the Premier League season.
 Gus Poyet was put in charge of the first team and guided Sunderland to Premier League safety, but he was replaced late in the 2014–15 campaign by Dick Advocaat, who helped the team avoid relegation and secure its top-flight status for 2015–16.
 Advocaat's replacement, Sam Allardyce, left the club in July 2016 and was replaced by David Moyes, who in turn resigned after Sunderland finished last in the 2016–17 season and were relegated to the EFL Championship.

 Simon Grayson was appointed manager in June 2017.
-After a dire run of results, Grayson was dismissed after a 3-3 home draw with fellow strugglers Bolton Wanderers.
+After a dire run of results, Grayson was dismissed after a 3–3 home draw with fellow strugglers Bolton Wanderers.
 Ex-Wales manager, Chris Coleman was appointed as the new Sunderland manager on November 19, 2017.
-However, Sunderland were relegated on April 21, 2018.
-Coleman was sacked and the club sold on April 29, 2018 to a consortium headed by Stewart Donald, chairman of Eastleigh F.C.
+However, after Ellis decided to spend no money during the mid-season transfer window, Sunderland were relegated on April 21, 2018.
+Coleman was sacked and the club sold on April 29, 2018, to a consortium headed by Stewart Donald, chairman of Eastleigh F.C.